 One of the most beautiful and iconic mountains in Armenia is Mount Khustup in Syunik.

-It is a dream destination for hikers, rock climbers, campers, and lovers of rich and wild nature.
+Mount Khustup and its surrounding area are one of the most beautiful natural spots in Armenia and a dream destination for hikers, rock climbers, campers, and lovers of rich and wild nature.

 Khustup is 3201 meters high and is covered with alpine meadows and forests and is located near Kapan city.
 It is part of the Bargushat Mountain range.